maryia-deriv-archive/fbb-qr-generator/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test -- --coverage`

+Launches the test runner including a coverage report.\
+Note that tests run much slower with coverage so it is recommended to run it separately.

 ### `npm run build`

 Builds the app for production to the `build` folder.\